MinecraftCube/MinecraftCubeDesktop/enUS/LATEST_RELEASE.md

-## MinecraftCube 1.1.0 - 2022/05/05
+## MinecraftCube 1.2.0 - 2022/06/04

 ### Add

-- Ignoring jar-dangerous asking by allowing once.
+- Support Forge 1.18.2+, Hope there is no structure changed in the future. (#8)

-### Fix
+### Changed

-- Title language is now synced with language changed.
+- Upgrade flutter framework to 3.0.1

 <!-- Added for new features.
 Changed for changes in existing functionality.